The Greek Dodecanese Islands: Kos & Rhodes

 Today, travel to the Pindus mountain range—the “spine of Greece”—and arrive in the remote village of Kalambaka.
 Then, take a guided walking tour of the Meteora monasteries, a UNESCO World Heritage Site.
 Perched in isolation atop towering, sandstone cliffs, the six surviving monasteries date back to the 14th century, when they were established by Orthodox Christian hermit monks.

-- Meet with local nuns for a chat about the traditions and faith of the Eastern Orthodox Church
+- Hear about the traditions and faith of the Eastern Orthodox Church.

-- Learn more about this branch of Christianity, the nuns’ lives, and the work they do at the monasteries
+- Learn more about this branch of Christianity, the nuns’ lives, and the work they take part in at the monasteries.

 Journey to the slopes of Mount Parnassus and visit the Archaeological Site of Delphi.
 Now a UNESCO World Heritage Site, this spiritual focal point was believed by Ancient Greeks to be the “Navel of the Earth,” the center of our world.